wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 2.9 =
+* Added a parameter to the employees shortcode to include only specific users in a commas separated list [employees username="dsmith,rcharles"].
+Also renamed a function to prevent conflicts.

 = 2.8 =
 * Fixed the automatic Out of Office check function when a date is set.